You are listening to the Sean Hannity Radio Show Podcast.

 I remember you wrote a book at the time, you know, Lessons Learned the Hard Way.

-Renewing uh Renewing American civilization.
+Renewing American Civilization.

-And God and faith in America.
+And God and Faith in America.

 I mean, you've now put together a lot of series of things that deal with faith and the Pope and other issues.